Mohammed-Taher/dotfiles-linux/README.md

-# My dotfiles on Arch Linux
+# My dotfiles on Linux